Musashi-Seki Park: Fujimi Pond

-Fujimi Pond is located in the park, and like the nearby ponds in Shakujii Park, Inokashira Park, and Zenpukuji Park, it is formed by spring water from the Musashino Terrace.
+Fujimi Pond is located within the park and, like nearby ponds in Shakujii Park, Inokashira Park, and Zenpukuji Park, is fed by natural springs from the Musashino Terrace.

-It is possible to rent boats and go boating on the pond.

-Fujimi Pond also serves to control the flow of the Shakujii River, which flows alongside the pond.
+Visitors can rent boats and use the pond for recreational boating.
+The pond also plays a role in regulating the flow of the Shakujii River, which runs alongside it.

-Fujimi Pond has two small islands: Ashi-no-Shima and Matsu-no-Shima.
+Fujimi Pond contains two small islands, Ashi-no-Shima and Matsu-no-Shima.

 History

-It opened as a private park in the Taishō era, and it was called Wakamiya Playground (若宮遊園, Wakamiya-yūen), after the nearby Wakamiya Shrine.
-Playground equipment and other facilities were developed then.
+The site originated as a private park in the Taishō era, when it was known as Wakamiya Playground (若宮遊園, Wakamiya-yūen), named after the nearby Wakamiya Shrine.
+During this period, recreational facilities such as playground equipment were installed.

-In 1935, it became one of the park development projects promoted by Tokyo City, and construction began on an area of 17,600 tsubo (including the 7,000 tsubo pond) with a budget of 41,000 yen.
-At this time, it was called Musashi-Seki Park.
+In 1935, the area was incorporated into a park development project promoted by Tokyo City.
+Development began on a site of approximately 58100 m2 (17,600 tsubo), including a 23100 m2 (7,000 tsubo) pond, with a budget of 41,000 yen.
+At this stage, it was named Musashi-Seki Park.